 Specific deductions: pension schemes: timing of deductions

-Employers’ contributions to registered pension schemes are allowed as a deduction for the period of account in which they are paid by the employer, and for no other period, unless either the deduction is required to be spread over a number of periods, as described below or the deduction is allowed for an earlier period.
+Employers’ contributions to registered pension schemes are allowed as a deduction for the period of account in which they are paid by the employer, and for no other period, unless either the deduction is required to be spread over a number of periods or the deduction is allowed for an earlier period, as described below.
 See also BIM46150 for the denial of up-front relief for certain employer asset-backed contributions.

 In practice, as the accounting treatment is not followed for tax purposes, this means that an employer’s tax computation is adjusted to: